 Regardless of the purpose of your fence or the type of material you select, it is important to choose the best products in order to ensure a stable, long-lasting fence.
-Four of the most important fencing components to help achieve longevity are the posts, gates, tension bands and ties and paint or stain, should your fence require staining.
+As the best fence company in the nation, we’re here to help.

 These structural components are pivotal in maintaining the integrity and durability of the fence.
 Posts or stakes provide a stable and robust framework that supports the entire fence structure.
 For wooden fences, the use of pressure-treated posts is highly recommended.
 This treatment process involves infusing the wood with preservatives, which significantly enhances its resistance to decay, rot, and insect infestation.
 As a result, pressure-treated posts can substantially prolong the lifespan of a wooden fence, maintaining its strength and aesthetic appeal over time.

 When it comes to metal fences, the choice of posts becomes even more critical.
 Heavy-duty galvanized steel posts are considered the optimal choice for such fences.
 Galvanization is a process where steel is coated with a protective layer of zinc, which serves as a barrier against rust and corrosion.
 This treatment ensures that the metal posts can withstand harsh weather conditions, including heavy rain, snow, and extreme temperature fluctuations.
 The durability and strength of galvanized steel posts make them an excellent investment for metal fences, as they help maintain the fence’s structural integrity over many years.
 Additionally, these posts provide a sleek and modern appearance, complementing the aesthetic of metal fences and enhancing the overall look of the property they encircle.